CIMSGit/Quiz_game/README.md

 - **JavaScript** is a scripting or programming language that allows you to implement complex features on web pages.
 - **CSS** is a computer language for laying out and structuring web pages
 - **HTML** is the standard markup language for creating Web pages, describes the structure of a Web page and consists of a series of elements.
+- **Local Storage** is a property that allows JavaScript sites and apps to save key-value pairs in a web browser with no expiration date, the data stored in the browser will persist even after the browser window is closed

 ## 3. How to use the app